bhusal-rj/redis/list/list.md

 - Implemented as doubly linked list.
 - Often used for time series data.

+## List Use Cases
+- Append only or prepend only.
+- No data has sort order besides the order it was inserted.

+## When not to use
+- Need to some filtering criteria.
+- Data sorted by some attributes.

 ## List Commands
 - LPUSH          -   "Push the item to a list from left side"